Semiclassical inequalities for Dirichlet and Neumann Laplacians on convex domains: Improved inequalities

 \subsection{Improved Berezin--Li--Yau and Kr\"oger inequality}

 In this subsection we turn our attention to one of the main ingredients in our overall strategy, namely improved versions of the Berezin--Li--Yau and Kr\"oger inequalities.
-Improved versions of these inequalities have been obtained by a variety of authors, the earliest results in this direction go back Melas \cite{Melas_03} and Freericks, Lieb, and Ueltschi \cite{Freericks_etal_02}.
-The latter results concern a discrete setting, but the underlying problem is analogous.
-For further results in this direction we additionally refer to \cite{Ueltschi_04,LiTang_06,Weidl,KoVuWe,GeLaWe,KoWe,LarsonPAMS,HarrellStubbe_18,LarsonJST,Harrell_etal_21}.
+Proofs of the original inequalities can be found in~\cite{Berezin,LiYau_83} and~\cite{Kr92,Laptev2}, respectively; see also \cite[Sections 3.5 and 3.6]{FrankLaptevWeidl} and, for further related inequalities, \cite{Vo}.
+Improved versions of the Berezin--Li--Yau and Kr\"oger inequalities have been obtained by various authors, the earliest results in this direction go back Melas \cite{Melas_03} and Freericks, Lieb, and Ueltschi \cite{Freericks_etal_02}.
+The latter paper concerns a discrete setting, but the underlying problem is analogous.
+For further results in this direction we additionally refer to \cite{Ueltschi_04,LiTang_06,Weidl,KoVuWe,GeLaWe,KoWe,LarsonPAMS,HarrellStubbe_18,LarsonJST,Harrell_etal_21,FrankLarsonPfeiffer,GanJiangLin_25}.

 We define the width of a set $\Omega\subset\R^d$ by

 We emphasize that the results of this subsection do not require the set $\Omega$ to be convex.
 The bounds we obtain are valid for arbitrary open sets $\Omega$ with finite measure and width.
 For our applications the crucial feature of the bounds is that they improve as $w(\Omega)$ becomes small relative to the natural length scale $1/\sqrt{\lambda}$.